timiskhakov/timiskhakov.github.io/_posts/2022-12-21-trees-and-tribulations.md

 }
 ```

-The first one is just an indexer for getting the right edge using the `char` key. `Contains` and `Put` are just wrappers around the `Dictionary<TKey, TValue>` class's methods.
+The first one is an indexer for getting the right edge using the `char` key. `Contains` and `Put` are just wrappers around the `Dictionary<TKey, TValue>` class' methods.

 Next stop is `NodeCollection`, a custom container for holding `Node` instances: